-A spasm is basically an involuntary contract of a muscle in response to the existing conditions.
+A spasm is basically an involuntary contraction of a muscle in response to the existing conditions.
 When the fallopian tube and the uterus experience these spasms, some pain is experienced in the form of cramps.

 If you are on Clomid, you are likely to experience abdominal pain around your mid-cycle.
 Clomid is used to induce ovulation in women who experience difficulties ovulating.

 Clomid is a treatment for infertility in women with such a cause.

 However, some women complain of abdominal discomfort when they are on this fertility treatment.
 The cause of this pain and cramping is the enlargement of the ovaries.